Configure mTLS Authentication for a Tenant

 Verify the custom domain

 Before Auth0 accepts requests to create and update the custom domain, it must first verify the domain.
-The following POST request verifies the custom domain:
+Use the Management API to send the following POST request to verify the custom domain:

 curl --location --request POST 'https://$tenant/api/v2/custom-domains/:id/verify'